13xforever/Chess-Coding-Adventure/README.md

 # Changes from upstream
 * Upgraded solution to .NET 9
-* Expanded UCI command implementation, including some basic engine info reporting
+* Expanded UCI command implementation, including some basic options and engine info reporting
 * Minor code fixes and optimizations